paritytech/parity-bitcoin/README.md

     pbtc [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
         --bitcoin-cash    Use Bitcoin Cash verification rules.
     -h, --help            Prints help information
         --no-jsonrpc      Disable the JSON-RPC API server.
-        --print-to-console    Show synchronization information in your console.
+    -q, --quiet           Do not show any synchronization information in the console.
         --regtest         Use a private network for regression tests.
         --segwit2x        Enable SegWit2x verification rules.
         --testnet         Use the test network (Testnet3).
     -V, --version         Prints version information

 OPTIONS:
-        --blocknotify <COMMAND>            Execute COMMAND when the best block changes (%s in cmd is replaced by the block hash).
+        --blocknotify <COMMAND>            Execute COMMAND when the best block changes (%s in COMMAND is replaced by the block hash).
     -c, --connect <IP>                     Connect only to the specified node.
     -d, --data-dir <PATH>                  Specify the database and configuration directory PATH.
         --db-cache <SIZE>                  Sets the database cache size.